Radhika1102/Diwali_Sales_Analysis/README.md

 Improved customer experience by identifying potential customers across different states, occupation, gender and age group

-Improved sales by identifying most selling product categories and top products
+Improved sales by identifying most selling product categories and top products, which can help to plan inventory and hence meet the demands.